nu7hatch/desantapp/README.md

 Copy generated hash and assign it to `ADMIN_PASSWORD_HASH` in `.env` file, edit database configuration and other settings.

-Last thing to do is to run migrations:
+Last thing to do is to run create databases and run migrations:

+    $ foreman run rake db:create
     $ foreman run rake db:migrate

 As you can se, we must use `foreman run` command from now on - it's because